It’s Stephen Hawking’s Birthday: Genius Physicist And ALS Survivor Turns 75

 By 1963, the signs were too obvious to ignore, and Hawking was given what had seemed at the time to be an imminent death sentence – only two to five more years to live.
 According to the ALS Association website, about 50 percent of sufferers live three years or more after diagnosis.
 About a fifth live five years or more, while about 10 percent live more than a decade.

-More than five decades later, Stephen Hawking is celebrating his 75th birthday, and a lifetime of lofty achievements.
+More than five decades later, Stephen Hawking is celebrating his 75th birthday and a lifetime of lofty achievements.
 He’s received multiple honorary degrees, held the Lucasian Professor chair at Cambridge from 1979 to 2009, and written the bestselling book A Brief History of Time, as well as other acclaimed titles.
 He’s even done his share of television guestings, including appearances on Star Trek: The Next Generation,The Simpsons, and Big Bang Theory.

 Social media has been abuzz with well wishes for Stephen Hawking on his birthday.
 Earlier today, NASA briefly stated in a tweet that Hawking “changed how we see the universe,” and “explains (the) need for space exploration.”
 According to Mashable, a group of amateur scientists known as Near Space Education and Research (NEAR) launched a balloon into the stratosphere, with the balloons carrying a sign wishing Hawking a happy birthday.
 A video of the balloon launch can be seen below.